stonepros/stone/doc/install/containers.rst

 ceph/ceph
 ^^^^^^^^^

-- General purpose Ceph container with all necessary daemons and dependencies installed.
+- General purpose Stone container with all necessary daemons and dependencies installed.

 +----------------------+--------------------------------------------------------------+